Registration for the 2026 summer season opens on February 7th at 9:00am!

 Science and Discovery (ages 7-9)

-The Science and Discovery program provides a robust, hands-on curriculum, exploring ecosystems, habitats, forest layers, and insects and bugs living in the Middlesex Fells Reservation.
-This two-week session provides an opportunity for deeper investigation of ecological concepts while allowing for exploration, self-directed play, and connection with nature guided by experienced counselors.
+The Science and Discovery program provides a robust, hands-on curriculum for science enthusiasts, exploring ecosystems, habitats, forest layers, and insects and bugs living in the Middlesex Fells Reservation.
+This session provides an opportunity for deeper investigation of ecological concepts while allowing for exploration, self-directed play, and connection with nature guided by experienced counselors.

 Before you register

-Fells Forest Camp requires an updated certificate of immunization and health record in order for your child to participate in camp.
+Fells Forest Camp requires an updated certificate of immunization and a physical (signed and dated by a physician) within the last 18 months in order for your child to participate in camp.
 More details will be provided when registration opens.

 Please also indicate any ongoing health issues in the fields provided on our online registration form and contact us if you have any specific concerns you would like to discuss in detail so we can best serve your child’s needs.